Flamenco and the media

 Those shows were veritable schools of flamenco and good opinion forums.
 Regarding the written press, it’s fair to say that every newspaper in Andalusia had their own flamenco section and their own critics, who were like another “flamenco school” on their own.
 The above-mentioned Miguel Acal and Emilio Jiménez Díaz were the most influential critics at the time, besides Juan Luis Manfredi and José Antonio Blázquez, among others.
 The media used to go to the festivals and to the peñas, and to the theatres too, of course.
 Televisión Española (TVE) made the most famous flamenco series ever recorded, Rito y Geografía del Cante and Rito y Geografía del Baile, which made history.
 Pepe Sollo also had his show in TVE’s Andalusian branch, a current-events program with interviews, reviews of books and records and features about the summer festivals.

-I have to highlight, to be fair, Radio Nacional’s program “Nuestro flamenco”, directed by José María Velázquez for almost thirty years, and Manuel Curao’s show in Canal Sur Radio.
+To be fair, I have to highlight Radio Nacional’s program “Nuestro flamenco”, directed by José María Velázquez for almost thirty years, and Manuel Curao’s show in Canal Sur Radio.
 There are a few other programs of course, but none of them have the depth required by an art such as flamenco.
 They are just DJ shows or local programs with limited reach.
 The big state broadcasters want nothing to do with flamenco.
 In Radio Nacional, for instance, jazz, rock and classical music have much greater coverage than flamenco, which is Spain’s main musical genre.
 Let’s not even mention Cadena Ser and La Cope.

 The fact that these big media companies don’t have even one daily show broadcasted through all Andalusia is just shameful.
 I mean a current-events show, with interviews and reviews of book and records, hosted by a well-respected flamenco personality.
 Canal Sur Televisión has broadcasted several shows, some as pathetic as La Venta del Duende.
 At least Canal Sur Radio has Flamenco Radio, a wonderful idea by the journalist and photographer Paco Sánchez: flamenco 24/7, with a good worldwide audience, although lately it has been lacking interesting content.